 Let go of the preconceived ideas and venture into unknown territory.
 Enjoy this journey of unpredictability.
 Do things without planning.
 Ride your bike or drive around without a map or GPS.
-Wander about.
-Mosey through town.
+Wander aimlessly.
 Get lost.
 Do the things that are next to normal.

 Rejection Therapy was invented by an IT tech in order to curb his fear of rejection.
 The game has only one rule: you must have one person reject you every day.
-This means radically asking questions, making requests, so that you will get rejected.
-Muck around in this feeling of rejection.
-Even more, take a 100-day challenge and note how the imposition of fear can be significantly reduced.
-As you reduce your fear of rejection, the doors of self-expression will open wider and wider for you.
+This means asking radical questions and making requests, to the point that you will get rejected.
+Sit and steep in this feeling of rejection or for greater potency take the 100 Day Challenge.
+Note how the imposition of fear can be significantly reduced through this exercise.

-What fears are getting in the way of my way of expression?
+What fears are getting in the way of my expression?

-Are my “should’s” getting in the way how I self-express?
+Are my “should’s” getting in the way how I express myself?

 Am I willing to experience rejection?